TNTurnerLab/ACES/README.md

     * Open  **_config.json _** to set which file is the users query file: "[query](#query)"
 	* Your query file should be put in file USERS_query_Files, if not please modify complete pathway to input file in config.json file.
-	* Query file cannot be full genomes nor LINE repeat elements.
+	* Query file cannot be full genomes nor repeat elements.

 8. Locate [Snakefile.smk](#SNAKE) in VGP SnakeFile Pipeline folder, decide whether user will be using file VGP_Con_Ana24.smk for running on a LSF server or Desktop_VS_VGP_Con_Ana25.smk for running on a local machine.